-- Build out the CRM to fit your processes, not the other way around
+1. Build out the CRM to fit your processes, not the other way around

 The CRM should complement the way the sales team is operating, not unsettle it.
-Include the sales team in the decision making process, so they are involved much earlier on and actually have a hand in shaping the system they are going to be using.
+Include the sales team in the decision-making process, so they are involved much earlier on and actually have a hand in shaping the system they're going to be using.

-- Create a process guide to rollout with the CRM
+2. Create a process guide to rollout with the CRM

 The process guide should clearly outline how to carry out each part of the sales process.
 Think of it as a manual or reference document to accompany the new CRM.
 Break down each step logically and present the information in a way that is accessible and clear to understand.

-- Frequently review use
+3. Frequently review use